-Accordingly, Procurement Manual (Goods) of HPPCL have been prepared after considering the suggestions made by various functionaries and also considering latest procurement guidelines/manuals in identical utilities of the state and Centre Governments.
+In this regard, it is intimated that the revised/updated Procurement Manual (Goods), 2025 of HPPCL have been prepared after considering the suggestions made by the World Bank under "Himachal Pradesh Power Sector Development Program" and various functionaries and also considering latest procurement guidelines/manuals in identical utilities of the state and Centre Governments.
 The document shall be used, keeping in view the "Concept, Intent & Purpose and Standards (Canons) of Financial Propriety" provided in Section I. Further, in case of any conflict between the provisions stipulated in this manual and in HP Financial Rules or the prevailing laws, the provisions contained in the extant law shall prevail.